The Bank of Japan’s YCC revision is expected to be a step towards normalization, with exchange rate trends causing turbulence – Bloomberg

 By making YCC more flexible, the Bank of Japan has allowed transactions that exceed the long-term interest rate of 1%.
 The guidance target remains at around 0%, but the upper limit is set at 1%.
 We will suspend continuous limit price operations every business day, and if we decide to do so, we will announce the yield level, schedule, amount, etc. in advance.
 Many market participants had expected a revision that would expand the upper limit on fluctuations to something like 1.5%.

-Governor Kazuo Ueda was asked at a press conference about the distance to achieving the price target, and said, “It is true that the probability of achieving the price target is increasing slightly.”
+Governor Kazuo Ueda was asked at a press conference regarding the distance to achieving the price target, and said, “It is true that the probability of achieving the price target is increasing slightly.”
 In the Outlook for the Economic and Price Situation (Outlook Report), the consumer price outlook for fiscal 2023 and fiscal 2024 has been raised, and it now appears that the consumer price index will remain well above the 2% target for three years starting in fiscal 2022.
 In addition to the fact that YCC has become a mere shell, there is an increasing view in the market that progress has been made toward normalization, including the early lifting of negative interest rates.

 Morgan Stanley MUFG Securities’ Japan Chief Economist Tsuyoshi Yamaguchi said in a report that his expectation that the negative interest rate policy and long-term interest rate target will be abolished at the same time at the decision meeting in January next year remains unchanged, but he added, “This YCC revision and outlook report will not change.
 “The large upward revision to the inflation outlook in 2017 has made this more likely.”